-The Ingenium Academy is running a conducting course in summer 2017 for budding 14-18 year-old conductors
+The Ingenium Academy is running a conducting course this summer for budding 14-18 year-old conductors

 About Our Conducting Programme

 We are offering a unique opportunity for young conductors to gain hands-on experience and expert tuition in conducting.

 In 2018, we are offering two separate weeks of our conducting programme.
 The first week is for students with a modest amount of experience.
 The second week is for more advanced students with considerable experience.
 Students may attend the two weeks consecutively.

 Dates for the 2018 Conducting programme are as follows:

 - 22 July - 29 July: Advanced

 Our conducting programme encompasses all the essential rehearsal and performance aspects for young conductors.
 Each day will comprise a full warm up followed by individual and group tuition across the following areas: